kumarh1982/grpc-store/description.md

     - store.proto - Comm. protocol between user(client) and store(server)
     - vendor.proto -Comm. protocol between store(client) and vendor(server)

+### How to run the test setup
+  - Goto test directory and run `make` command
+  - Two binaries would be created `run_tests` and `run_vendors`
+  - First run the command `./run_vendors ../src/vendor_addresses.txt &` to start a process which will run multiple servers on different threads listening to (ip_address:ports) from the file given as command line argument.
+  - Then start up your store which will read the same address file to know vendors' listening addresses.
+Also, your store should start listening on a port(for clients to connect to) given as command line argument.
+  - Then finally run the command `./run_tests  $port_on_which_store_is_listening  $max_num_concurrent_client_requests` to start a process which will simulate real world clients sending requests at the same time.
+  - This process read the queries from the file `product_query_list.txt`
+  - It will send some queries and print back the results, which you can use to verify your whole system's flow.

 ### Grading
 This project is not performance oriented, we will only test the functionality and correctness.
 The Rubric will be: